roman-milk/roman-milk.github.io/jenny-6.md

+===

- ****** Jenny Ch.
-01 ****** byStoryTeller07© Brian was enjoying the look of consternation on her face.
+Brian was enjoying the look of consternation on her face.
 She looked like a frightened creature not knowing which way to turn.
 Like a cat, he would play with his prey a little longer, before putting it out of its misery.
 By her reactions, he surmised she was only now finding out how sexy the underwear was.

  "Nice!
 Very nice, girl!
 At last you're dressing like an attractive young girl, rather than an old frump.
 You've got a great figure, so don't hide it, you'll enjoy dressing up," Brian told her.
 He watched her face change from embarrassment to appreciation.
 She seemed to lap up the compliments, reacting as though he were rewarding her.